GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-precaching/index.md

     refresh
     ```

-1. Open and inspect `dist/service-worker.js`.
+1. Open `dist/service-worker.js`.
 You should see that a precache
-   manifest list has been injected into your service worker, with the remainder
+   manifest has been injected into your service worker, with the remainder
    of the service worker left untouched:

     ```js